-- 1. Testing and Quality Control This item includes the furnishing of material samples and testing of the Work as set forth in the Contract Documents.
-This includes, but is not limited to, pipe leakage, turbidity and bacteriological tests for the water system including water mains, fire hydrants and appurtenances. - 2.
-Disinfection of Water Systems Includes water mains, fire hydrants and appurtenances.
+Includes the furnishing of material samples and testing of the Work as set forth in the contract documents.
+This includes, but is not limited to, pipe leakage, turbidity and bacteriological tests for the water system including water mains, fire hydrants and appurtenances.

+2. Disinfection of Water Systems.

+Includes water mains, valves, fire hydrants, and appurtenances.